 By: Anthony Canapi, Associate Matchmaker and Director of Membership for Matchmakers In The City

-What should you do at that moment?
+What should you do?
 How should you react?
 What is the appropriate way to move on once you get ghosted?

 Time goes by, and you find yourself really starting to fall for this person.
-You want to see where it goes with them and hope that they feel the same way.
+You hope that it is

 Did I just get ghosted?!?!

-My wonderful bosses/mentors, Celebrity Matchmakers, Dating Experts, and sisters, Alessandra Conti and Cristina Conti Pineda, made a video on their YouTube Channel, Matchmakers In The City Show, revealing the three things that you should do once you get ghosted.
+My wonderful bosses/mentors, Celebrity Matchmakers, Dating Experts, and sisters, Alessandra Conti and Cristina Conti Pineda, have created a video on their YouTube Channel, Matchmakers In The City Show, revealing the three things that you should do once you get ghosted.
 Their advice is revealed by a simple click right here!

-Here are the three things that you need to do once you get ghosted.
+Here are the three things that you need to do if you get ghoste

 1. Get Closure.